apurvadey/apurvadey.github.io/about.md

 <img class="user-avatar" src="{{ site.owner.avatar }}">

-I am Computer Science Undergrad, looking for intership opportunities in the field of Machine Learning and Artificial Intelligence.
+I am Computer Science Undergrad, currently an intern in CDAC, Pune, in the field of Artificial Intelligence.
 This is my personal blogging website.

 <div class="pagination">
   {% if site.owner.linkedin %}